-Voice Text "No shock advised" "It is safe to touch the patient" No Shock Advised OK to Touch Patient Purpose: The DDU-2000 Series AED has determined that a shock is not required.
-The unit will not charge and the SHOCK button will not be enabled.
+Voice Text "No shock advised" No Shock Advised "It is safe to touch the patient" OK to Touch Patient Purpose: The DDU-2000 Series AED has determined that a shock is not required.
+The unit will not charge and the unit will not enable the SHOCK button.
+If the AED is charged, the shock will be canceled.
 The user will be prompted to begin CPR.